pnxguide/sunbears/README.md

 However, it is a bit difficult to import data from external sources into the DataFrame instance if users need to use the constructor manually.
 Therefore, `sunbears` provides a class, namely Parser, to accomodate this.
 The Parser is a class providing a capability to convert a CSV (comma-separated values) file into the DataFrame.

 ## Guideline for Implementing `sunbears`
+For each step, you should try to run a test along the way.
+This will ensure that your implementation is correct.

 1) You need to understand the specification of `sunbears`'s DataFrame and parser.
 2) Implement the parser.
 3) Implement the `__str__` method in the `DataFrame` class.
 You may want to use this to debug your further implementation.